richsalz/draft-use-tls13/draft-ietf-uta-require-tls13.md

 a CRQC is a threat they need to protect against, is beyond the scope of this document.

-For TLS it is important to note that the focus of these efforts is TLS 1.3 or later, and that TLS 1.2 will not be supported (see {{TLS12FROZEN}}).
+For TLS it is important to note that the focus of these efforts within the TLS WG is TLS 1.3 or later, and that TLS 1.2 will not be supported (see {{TLS12FROZEN}}).
 This is one more reason for new protocols to default to TLS 1.3, where PQC is actively being standardized, as this gives new applications